aghosal89/FSI_NHANES_Application/README.md

     Description:

-           This function computes the performance metrics, estimates parameters, residuals of the model utilizing the survey design proposed by NHANES.
+           This function computes the performance metrics, estimates the beta functional parameters, residuals of the model utilizing the survey design proposed by NHANES.

     Inputs:

            1) formula           : a character representing the formula for regression
            2) data_analysis_svy : a survey GLM object
-           3) objectofda        : the functional data representation of the response quantiles
+           3) objetofda         : the functional data representation of the response quantiles

     Outputs:

-           1) r^2           : the R^2 of the fitted model
+           1) r^2           : the coefficient of determination (R-squared) of the fitted model.
-           2) betaj         : beta coefficients of the fitted regression model
+           2) betaj         : functional beta coefficients of the fitted regression models.
-           3) predicciones  : the prediction of regression model
+           3) predicciones  : the prediction of regression model.
-           4) residuos      : the residuals of the fitted model
+           4) residuos      : the residuals of the fitted model obtained for each point on the grid [0,1]

   - ### wn_cost.R